 confetti design articles how to design a landing page that converts

-What is a landing page you may ask?
-A landing page is the page that visitors see after clicking on your Facebook ad, promotional email or if you provided a link in a traditional marketing piece.
-It can be a specific page on your website or a separate page created exclusively for search engines.
+Let’s explore landing pages in more detail.
+A landing page is the page that visitors see after clicking on your Facebook ad, promotional email or if you provided a link in a traditional marketing piece – flyers, handouts etc. It can be a specific page on your website or a separate page created exclusively for search engines.
 A landing page is designed to direct visitors to take a specific action, such as making a purchase, completing a registration, or subscribing to your mailing list.

-When I design a website I spend a lot of time considering the client, their personality, their brand and equally their customer.
-Every design element must meet these 2 criteria.
+When the team at Confetti design a website, time is spent considering the client, their business personality, brand and most importantly, their customers.
+Every website design element must meet these 2 criteria.
 The desired result is for the pages to connect with the visitor so they will feel trust and thus pick the phone or act.

-When it comes to designing a landing page or sales page we have to also consider the key elements to convert a visitor into am more targeted action, the action of signing up and paying on the spot.
+When it comes to designing a landing page or sales page we have to consider the key elements to convert a visitor into a targeted action – that action of signing up and paying on the spot.

-The 2 of these goals may sound the same but when it comes to design, copy and photography they are subtly different.
+These two website goals may sound the same but when it comes to web design, copy and photography they are subtly different.
 This is no better time to employ a copywriter with landing page expertise.

 Headline

-For a high converting landing page, the headline must be very visible, the first thing your visitor sees and it must offer a benefit.
-Keep your headline succinct, straight to the point and create urgency to the visitor acts then and there.
+For a high converting landing page, the website design for the headline must be very visible.
+It is the first thing your website visitor sees and it must offer a benefit.
+Keep your headline succinct, straight to the point and create urgency for the website visitor to act there and then.

-Ensure it is the same headline you use in the ads or links that get your customer to this page.
-They acted on a certain headline best not to confuse them into thinking they have been directed to an incorrect page by being tricky with your headlines.
+Ensure your website landing page headline it is the same headline you are using in the ads or the links that get your customer to this landing page.
+Your prospective customers have acted on a headline, it is best not to confuse them into thinking they have been directed to an incorrect page by being tricky with your headlines.

 Supporting sub-headline

-A sub-headline will give people a reason to read your entire copy, instead of skimming or scanning it.
+A website landing page sub-headline will give visitors a reason to read your entire copy, instead of skimming or scanning it.
 Keep repeating this sub-headline to reinforce the benefit and to give context to the attention grabbing main headline.
-Use simply language.
+Always use simple language.

 One focal point